cotes2020/jekyll-theme-chirpy/_tabs/en/about.md

 To be honest, that is what I had planned to do first.
 But then I remembered that my friends, family, or coworkers had been interested in some of my projects, and this website could be a good way to let them know what I do.

-Another advantage of writing publicly is that it creates just a nice pressure on me to meet a minimum quality standard before publishing a post, making it more understandable and detailed.
+Another advantage of writing publicly is that it creates a nice pressure on me to meet a minimum quality standard before publishing a post, making it more understandable and detailed.

 PS: If you come from the far future and see this website having no recent activities, I probably gave up on it because of a lack of motivation or time...